The Measure of Malpractice

 Willis Default Insurance Group Annual Forum

 Mr. Heisse leads Pillsbury's Construction Counseling & Dispute Resolution team.
 He co-chaired the team awarded the 2008 and 2010 Chambers USA Award for Excellence in Construction Law.
 This award recognizes the best construction law practice in the US based on evaluation in several areas, including technical legal ability, professional conduct, client service, commercial astuteness, diligence, commitment, and other qualities most valued by clients.

 Mr. Heisse is a member of the Board of Governors and the co-chair of the Public Contracts Committee of the American College of Construction Lawyers, and a former Chair of the ABA Forum on the Construction Industry.
-He currently serves in an ex officio role on the national board of the ACE Mentor Program and is a member of the Executive Board of The Catholic University of America School of Engineering, his alma mater.
+He currently serves on the National Leadership Council of the ACE Mentor Program and is Chair of the Executive Board of The Catholic University of America School of Engineering, his alma mater.

 - Panama Canal Expansion Project.
 Advised the Panama Canal Authority on the selection of appropriate project delivery methods, phasing and contracting strategies for this $5 billion project, consisting of the construction of new sets of locks at the Atlantic and Pacific ends of the canal, the excavation of new canal sections to access the Pacific locks, and the dredging of both the inland and oceanside waterways.
 (Panama City, Panama)